ryanvolkert/csm-impact-docs/docs/index.md

     - DS will communicate via Asana any additional questions or needs on the Balto side for the analysis after ingesting the initial information.<br><br>

 3. After all necessary information to conduct the test is obtained by DS, DS will create a shared folder on Google Drive where the CSM will share customer data.
 4. DS will set up automatic report generation for your specific analysis (if this is more than a one-time analysis).
 Requests for report updates can be made à la carte, or you can request reports be sent directly to you at some level of frequency via email or Slack (e.g. daily, weekly).
-Either type of request should be make in the relevant Asana card.
+Either type of request should be made in the relevant Asana card.

 Please refer to the remaining sections of this documentation for specifics relevant to each step listed above.